jc-juarez/pipebit/README.md

 **send(data: List)**

-This method of the object sends a List of the specified size of the packet.
+This method releases a single thread that sends a List of the specified size of the packet.

 **open_connection()**